-Fleishman Is In Trouble is a book by Taffy Brodesser-Akner.
-The Fleishman family is made of four people: dad Toby, mom Rachel, children Hannah and Solly.
+Fleishman Is In Trouble is a literary fiction novel by Taffy Brodesser-Akner.
+The Fleishman family is made of four people: dad Toby, mom Rachel, children Hannah (11), and Solly (9).

-Rachel is a business owner and Toby a hepatologist.
+Rachel is a business owner and Toby is a 41-year-old hepatologist.
 After being together for 15 years, they are going through a messy divorce.
-Their relation had devolved into throwing things and shouting before they finally separated.
+Their relationship had devolved into throwing things and shouting before they finally separated.

 The Happy Years

 In college, Toby struggled to find love and connection.
 When he met Rachel, it was a turning point in his life.
 Her drive and ambition helped him become more successful, too.

 Toby proposed to Rachel on a trip to visit her in Budapest.
 She was there studying during the fall semester of her senior year.
 They got married in Los Angeles, organized by his mother at the synagogue where she served on the board.
 It was Toby’s mother’s chance to create a big show to impress the community.

 When Toby and Rachel separate, their views of the world are oceans apart.
 Rachel thinks that she’s misunderstood and that this is largely because she is a woman who runs her own business.
 She’s driven to be successful and for her children to be part of the in-crowd, able to hold their own with the rich children.

 Toby doesn’t see the dark spaces in Rachel, the ones she got from growing up with a distant grandmother, and attending a school where she couldn’t afford to have friends.
 She wants to be rich because of the opportunities it affords, and she loves her job.
 She’s also frustrated by Toby’s lack of ambition and his disdain for her work, even though he enjoys the life she is able to provide with her salary.
 He makes a good salary, but she out-earns him.